Mutual of Omaha Rx (hereinafter, the Plan) has ways to fight fraud, waste, and abuse.

 Here are some simple measures to protect yourself and help the fight against health care fraud:

-- Report all suspicious acts regarding your health care, and call immediately.
-The SIU will investigate all allegations and complaints
+- Report all suspicious acts regarding your health care and call immediately.
+The Special Investigation Unit will investigate all allegations and complaints

 - Maintain good records of all your medical care and closely review the medical bills you receive